Policy & Advocacy Leadership Forum 2026 Logo

 9:30am – 9:45am Refreshment Break

-9:45am – 10:45am Nerding Out: Medicaid Policy 201 – Decisions, Decisions, Decisions
+9:45am – 10:45am Nerding Out: Medicaid Policy 201 – Decisions, Decisions, Decisions (closed to press/off the record)

 Ever wonder what goes into implementing what the Administration publishes through guidance, rulemaking, or state policymaking approvals?
 Or how does a state examine what policies the Administration may approve or deny based on guidance and early waiver requests and approvals?
 This session will take a dive into what states look at when determining policy changes to their program, and how it’s determined what needs to happen to implement those changes.